 Dr. Thompson, Dr. Schimmel and Dr. Worcester specialize in comprehensive psychological evaluations for children and young adults.
 Based on information learned during an intake we create individualized and targeted assessments to help gain an understanding of a client’s strengths and weaknesses.
 Our comprehensive evaluations include recommendations and possible interventions to help develop the skills necessary to facilitate success.

 We complete all assessments as a team, meaning that clients will have at least two of our clinicians working with your family.
-We do not use students or interns.
 Determining a diagnosis requires the collection and synthesizing data and clinical judgement.
 We believe that using a team approach minimizes error and maximizes opportunity to best serve clients.
 Plus, we like working together!

 All three of our clinicians are licensed to work in schools and can provide a unique understanding on how to best help clients and their families with navigating the services available in the school system.
 Upon completion of the assessment, our clinicians are available to attend meetings at schools to help develop Individual Education Plans(IEP) or 504 Plans.